Research Interests +

 This is why I strive to answer the questions: Can a robot learn like a child?
 How do children learn?
 How do human beings or other species learn?
 Can a robot learn through social interaction with humans?

-- 2017/02/06: Telecom Bretagne haa changed names to "Institut Mines Telecom Atlantique Bretagne-Pays de la Loire"
+- 2017/02/06: Telecom Bretagne has changed names to "Institut Mines Telecom Atlantique Bretagne-Pays de la Loire"

-- 2016/10/01: EU-funded KERAAL project has started to propose a robot coach for physical rehabilitation
+- 2016/10/01: I am coordinator of EU-funded KERAAL project which proposes a robot coach for physical rehabilitation

 - 2014/10/01: I have moved to Telecom Bretagne, in team IHSEV as an associate professor.
 I am also researcher at the IHSEV team of the CNRS laboratory LabSTICC The content of this website does not include my research projects there yet.